CodeWriterWriter/seneca-zookeeper-registry/README.md

 # seneca zookeper plugin

-This plugin allows provices acess to zookeeper and will create, get, set, remove, and list paths.
+This plugin provices acess to zookeeper and will create, get, set, remove, and list paths.

 ## Example